ydahal1/ydahal1/jokes.md

-Where does astronauts hangout after work?
-At the spacebar.
+What do you do when your bunny gets wet?
+You get your hare dryer.

 [
-Thu Apr  2 00:40:38 UTC 2026
+Fri Apr  3 00:42:48 UTC 2026
  ]